- 19 Dec 2023

 How can I trigger a script automatically?

-As of now, the scripting extension executes when you click the run button.
+The scripting extension only executes when you click the run button.
 If you're interested in writing a script that will run on a certain trigger, check out the Run a script action.

 I need a bigger screen for my code.